Structure-Preserving Learning Using Gaussian Processes and Variational Integrators: Introduction

-Therefore, our contribution in this paper is the combination of nominal model dynamics that have been discretized with a variational integrator and Gaussian process regression to include initially unknown dynamics information.
+The contribution of this paper is a novel approach for physical-structure-preserving and data-driven modelling of dynamical systems.
+To this end, we combine a variational integrator of the nominal model dynamics and Gaussian process regression to include initially unknown system dynamics.
 In this way, we retain physical properties of the known system dynamics and augment them by the learned residual dynamics.
-This concept is also extended to learning system dynamics with known explicit kinematic constraints---for which variational integrators are particularly well suited---since parametrization retaining explicit kinematic constraints of mechanical systems, namely maximal-coordinate descriptions, have demonstrated numerical and control-theoretical advantages, as described in \cite{brudigam_linear-quadratic_2021} and \cite{brudigam_linear-time_2021-1}.
+This concept is also extended to learning system dynamics with known explicit kinematic constraints, for which variational integrators are particularly well suited.
 In addition, formal uncertainty bounds for learning unconstrained and constrained dynamical systems in combination with variational integrators are provided.
-Since the theoretical and numerical properties of variational integrators have been investigated thoroughly in \cite{marsden_discrete_2001}, \cite{junge_discrete_2005}, and \cite{wenger_construction_2017}, among others, we give a brief examples of energy conservation and constraint satisfaction and focus the evaluation on the comparison of different coordinate descriptions.
-Hence, we compare several mechanical systems in minimal and maximal coordinates to demonstrate the applicability of the approach to treating kinematic constraints.
+The energy conservation and constraint satisfaction properties of the proposed approach are illustrated in simulations.
+Furthermore, the performance of our method is numerically studied for several mechanical systems including such with kinematic constraints and in different coordinates.

-The rest of the paper is structured as follows: in Sec. \ref{sec:background} we summarize the key concepts of Gaussian process regression and variational integrators and list related work.
-Section \ref{sec:main} derives the integrators for unconstrained and constrained dynamical systems in combination with Gaussian process regression, which are then evaluated and discussed in Sec. \ref{sec:evaluation}.
+The rest of the paper is structured as follows: in Sec. \ref{sec:background} key concepts of Gaussian process regression and variational integrators are summarized, and related work is listed.
+Section \ref{sec:main} includes a derivation of the integrators for unconstrained and constrained dynamical systems in combination with Gaussian process regression, which are then evaluated and discussed in Sec. \ref{sec:evaluation}.
 Finally, we present our conclusions in Sec. \ref{sec:conclusions}.